 Other than the engine, the driver should also regularly check tires, exterior lights, and fluids like coolant, transmission fluid, and brake fluid.
 This might seem obvious, but don’t ever neglect the car warning lights because you might be overlooking a serious problem.

-Driving can be tiring, combined with lack of sleep, stress, or exhaustion can lead to a dangerous doze off on the road.
+Driving can be tiring, combined with lack of sleep, stress, or exhaustion, leading to a dangerous doze off on the road.
 Drowsy driving can be a severe problem.
 Exhausted and fighting sleep can put not only you but your family and other cars on the road in danger.
 If you plan for a long drive, take complete rest and prepare for the trip.

 If you are fatigued, it’s recommended to pull over or change the driver by promptly taking turns.
 Otherwise, your reaction time to any happening or changes on the road could be slower than they should be, leaving you and others in a perilous situation.